Where to Stay in Hong Kong in 2026 → 7 AMAZING Areas

 A busy Hong Kong street lined with tall buildings, featuring numerous red minibuses and a crowd of people, capturing the city's dynamic public transportation system.

 Back in Kowloon, we can find 2 cool neighborhoods: Mong Kok and Yau Ma Tei.
-These neighborhoods are situated almost 3 km (2 miles) North of Tsim Sha Tsui and are great spots for foodies and people who want to experience that authentic China feel
+These neighborhoods are located almost 3 km (2 miles) North of Tsim Sha Tsui and are great spots for foodies and those who want to experience an authentic Chinese feel

 Mong Kok (meaning “popular corner” in Chinese) and Yau Ma Tei are full of street markets selling everything from food to clothes and souvenirs.
 So, if you want to get some souvenirs to remind you of your Hong Kong stay, head to Tung Choi Street (map) to visit the so-called Ladies Market!